jonlpersson/ed-latimore/site/_posts/2022-01-18-how-to-be-a-good-boyfriend.md

 * Unwillingness to change when necessary
 * Passive-aggressive behavior

+{% include widgets/summary.html id="Attractive-Man" %}

 ## Keep it fresh

-Good relationships are scientifically shown to extend your life.<sup id="fnref:4" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:4">4</a></sup> Having someone that loves and supports you, increases your sense of wellbeing or wellness and can even make physical pain more bearable.
+Good relationships are scientifically shown to extend your life.<sup><a class="footnote" rel="footnote" href="#fn:4">4</a></sup> Having someone that loves and supports you, increases your sense of wellbeing or wellness and can even make physical pain more bearable.

 Building this type of relationship takes time, intention, and growth that can’t be forced.
 There’s a common belief that the longer you are together, you’ll eventually run out of things to talk about.
 Meaning you’ll eventually become bored with one another.